 • Personal details—Information like your name, date of birth, and contact details are essential for identifying and attributing the transcript to you

-• Time of graduation—This section specifies the date and year you completed your high school education
+• Time of graduation—This section specifies the date when you completed your high school education

 • Courses taken—A comprehensive list of subjects you studied, including the names of the courses, the grades you achieved in each course, and the number of credits earned